unarix/uProx/README.md

 # uProx
- Check the correct operation of a list of proxies (proxylist.json).
+ Allows to check the correct operation of a list of ip/port proxy's (proxylist.json).

  ## Usage:
- Edit proxylist.json and add all the proxies you want to test.
-Then run with the **dotnet run** command.
+ Edit proxylist.json and add all the proxy's you want to test; Then run with the **dotnet run** command.
- For each proxy in the list it will respond with the html returned of the target url.
-Otherwise, the operation return an error.
+ For each proxy in the list it will respond with the html returned of the target url, otherwise, the operation return an error and checked as an invalid/banned proxy.

  ### Increase / test analytics
  uProx can be used to increases the requests of a certain url-site and test if the logs/analytics are correctly configured in the server; As it goes through a proxy, all calls will be interpreted as coming from different sources.